 Emily "Buck" Buckelew-Wieringa, MA, MS, LPC

-Buck is a Post-Master's Clinical Intern who sees clients in our Lombard office, Inverness office, and via telehealth.
+Buck is a Clinical Therapist who sees clients in our Lombard office, Inverness office, and via telehealth.

 Life can sometimes feel like you’re riding the struggle bus and searching for guidance or support can often be terrifying.
 If you have ever experienced this feeling, I am here to help and provide a safe space for you to share your story.